 And, if you're in a rush, you're in good hands, because all our orders ship next mail day (including Saturdays), and we have rush shipping options available on all orders.
 Standard shipping is always free!

 No, we do not need to see documentation of your disability to process your registration.
 We ask you to acknowledge that you have a disability that qualifies you for a service dog or emotional support animal under the interpretation of the ADA, ACAA, and FHA.
-Please do not take advantage of this powerful service.
+Please do not take advantage of this powerful service as it may be a violation of local, state, and federal law to represent a pet as a service dog.

 The ADA (Americans with Disabilities Act), FHA (Fair Housing Act), and ACAA (Air Carrier Access Act) do not require registration in order for your dog to be legally considered a service dog or emotional support animal.
 (See below for what makes a dog a service dog).
 Many other services out there claim to be ADA, FHA, or ACAA compliant, but federal agencies have not reviewed and do not officially support any of these services.
 However, many business owners are unaware of current laws related to service dogs and emotional support animals, and many people find it more convenient, especially in the time of COVID-19, to have identifying tags, ID cards, and vests on their service dogs so they can avoid hassle and questioning when bringing their dogs with them in public.